Divyam2020/Attendance-_mag_sys/README.md

-this is project on Attendance management system
+this is project on Attendance management system.